klis87/normy/README.md

 ## Examples [:arrow_up:](#table-of-content)

 I highly recommend to try examples how this package could be used in real applications.
-You could play with those demos and see what actions are being sent with [redux-devtools](https://github.com/zalmoxisus/redux-devtools-extension).

 There are following examples currently: